lmiller1990/vuejs-book/chapter1.md

 ```

 Try clicking the checkbox - the `<input />` field should disappear!
 You can use `v-model` to bind to boolean values, with a checkbox, as well as to a string value like in the previous example.
 When the checkbox is unmarked and `visible` becomes false, the first `<input />` field reacts to the change in is automatically hidden.

+What is actually happening behind the scene when the element is hidden, is that the CSS is being set to `display: none;`.
+When `v-show` evaluates to false, the element is still rendered in the DOM, just not visible.
+You can verify this using your browser's developer tools and observing how the DOM changes when you toggle the checkbox.